praekelt/go-metrics-api/docs/api.rst

    **Description of the JSON response attributes**:

-   The response contains mappings between the metric names and their timestamp-value pairs.
+   The response contains mappings between the metric names and an array of their timestamp-value pairs, where the pairs in the array are in ascending order of their timestamp values (from the earliest time to the latest time).

    Each pair contains the timestamp under the ``x`` field, and is formatted as the number of milliseconds elapsed since 1 January 1970 00:00:00 UTC.